Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 My PhD studies in the laboratory of Profs.
 Sinclair and Sissons (University of Cambridge) centred on defining dendritic cells as sites of HCMV reactivation and the contribution chromatin structure made to controlling the transition from latency to reactivation.
 I continued my post-doctoral training with John Sinclair during which time we characterised the anti-apoptotic function of a virally encoded untranslated RNA, Beta 2.7.
 I then moved to the US and Novartis Institute for Biomedical Research (Cambridge, MA) on an academic fellowship to work with Prof. Teresa Compton where i pursued my interest in signalling pathways in the context of viral entry into the cellular site of latency.

 I then returned to the UK (University of Cambridge) on an MRC CDA Fellowship to investigate the role of cellular signalling pathways in HCMV reactivation and the contribution viral proteins expressed during latency made to this process.
-I transferred my fellowship to the newly created Institute of Immunity & Transplantation to begin to develop these themes in a more experimental medicine setting and to take up a proleptic appointment to Senior Lecturer at the end of my MRC fellowship.
+I transferred my fellowship to the newly created Institute of Immunity & Transplantation to begin to develop these themes in a more experimental medicine setting and to take up a Senior Lectureship position at UCL.

 Through these studies we hope to further our understanding of the complex interaction between the host and pathogen and,specifically, the intimate relationship persistent viruses have with their host.
 It is envisaged these studies will also provide the basis for the development of novel therapeutic strategies.